-You should confirm whether you use SSIS packages which incorporate DTS packages if you are upgrading to SQL Server 2016 from SQL Server 2008 or 2008 R2.
+You should confirm whether you use SSIS packages that incorporate DTS packages, if you are upgrading to SQL Server 2016 from SQL Server 2008 or 2008 R2.

-The behavior of the upgrade will vary, depending on whether SSIS is installed on the same machine as the Database Engine, and whether both the Database Engine and SSIS are upgraded at the same time.
+The behavior of the upgrade will vary, depending on whether SSIS is installed on the same machine as the database engine, and whether both the database engine and SSIS are upgraded at the same time.

-- When SSIS and the Database Engine are upgraded together on the same machine, the upgrade process will remove the system tables used to store SSIS packages in earlier versions of SQL Server, and replace them with the SQL Server 2016 versions of these tables.
-This means that earlier versions of the SQL Server client tools cannot manage or execute SSIS packages stored in SQL Server. - When the Database Engine is upgraded alone, the old versions of the tables continue to be used in SQL Server 2016.
+- When SSIS and the database engine are upgraded together on the same machine, the upgrade process will remove the system tables used to store SSIS packages in earlier versions of SQL Server, and replace them with the SQL Server 2016 versions of these tables.
+This means that earlier versions of the SQL Server client tools cannot manage or execute SSIS packages stored in SQL Server. - When only the database engine is upgraded, the old versions of the tables continue to be used in SQL Server 2016.

-Regardless of whether SSIS and the Database Engine are upgraded at the same time or not, the upgrade process will not:
+Regardless of whether SSIS and the database engine are upgraded at the same time or not, the upgrade process will not: